 Your child will have a daily folder.
 This folder will be sent home each day as a method for sharing projects, and communication.
 Please make sure you check your child's folder each day and return it to school.
-Your child will also have an assignment journal to help keep you informed of what is happening at school.

 CURRICULUM & ASSESSMENT